HTTP-APIs/http-apis.github.io/Starting-Material.md

 * Read the [issues labeled as "wiki"](https://github.com/HTTP-APIs/hydrus/issues?q=is%3Aissue+is%3Aopen+label%3Awiki)

 ## Contributing to code
+* Read this [how-to about writing a PR](https://github.com/blog/1943-how-to-write-the-perfect-pull-request) and this [other how-to about writing a issue](https://wiredcraft.com/blog/how-we-write-our-github-issues/)
+* If you find a problem, first ask for [help in the chat](https://gitter.im/HTTP-APIs/Lobby), then consider opening a issue.
 * Before opening a PR be sure that all the tests pass successfully.
 If any is failing for non-related reasons, annotate the test failure in the PR comment.
 * Any change should be PRed first in `develop`, `master` can only receive merge from `develop`.
 * Everything should work and be tested for Python 3.5.2 and above.